crownstone/crownstone-app/ARCHITECTURE_EXPLANATION.md

 - **StoneAvailabilityTracker**
   - This keeps a list of Crownstones that have been seen recently and provides and API to check this list.

-# Syncing data with the cloud.
+# Syncing data with the cloud

 The syncer is combined with the transferrers, which provide an API to create/update devices and map cloud data to local data and local data to cloud data.

+We keep localIds (UUIDv4) and cloudIds (MongoDB ids).
+All references in the app are done via localIds.
+The cloudId is used for syncing.
-This is described in [docs/SyncingV2.md](./docs/SyncingV2.md)
+This is described in [docs/SyncingV2.md](./docs/SyncingV2.md) which will forward you to the cloudv2 repo for more information.

 # Constellation